-3. 🐝 Don't use chemicals or pesticides to treat your garden or lawn 🍯
+3. 🐝 Don't use chemicals to treat your garden or lawn 🍯

 Yes, they make your lawn look pristine and pretty, but they’re actually doing the opposite to the life in your biosphere.
 The chemicals and pest treatments you put on your lawn and garden can cause damage to the honeybees systems.
 These treatments are especially damaging if applied while the flowers are in bloom as they will get into the pollen and nectar and be taken back to the bee hive where they also get into the honey—which in turn means they can get into us.
 Pesticides, specifically neo-nicotinoid varieties have been one of the major culprits in Colony Collapse Disorder.

 4. 🐝 Put a basin of fresh water outside of your house 🍯